Homebrew/homebrew-cask/doc/cask_language_reference/stanzas/uninstall.md

 ## List Files Associated With a pkg Id

-Once you know the ID for an installed package, (above), you can list all files on your system associated with that package ID using the OS X command:
+Once you know the ID for an installed package, (above), you can list all files on your system associated with that package ID using the macOS command:

 ```bash
 $ pkgutil --files <package.id.goes.here>